Housing-Insight-Sept-2021

 https://www.recenter.tamu.edu/articles/technical-report/Texas-Housing-Insight

-The February 2021 DFW area real estate statistics are in and we’ve got the numbers!
+September 2021 North Texas real estate stats are out and we’ve got the numbers!
 Our stats infographics include a year over year comparison and area highlights for single family homes and condos broken down by MLS area.
 We encourage you to share these infographics and video with your sphere.

 For the full report from the Texas A&M Real Estate Research Center, click here.
 For NTREIS County reports click here.